-Depending on the options selected through the MSc Sustainability, students can pursue general training in sustainability, or a specialisation in GIS and Remote Sensing, Consultancy, or Population.
-Irrespective of specialisation, the aims of both the MSc Sustainability and the MSc Sustainability (Research) are to provide students with:
+Depending on the options selected through the MSc Sustainability, you can pursue general training in sustainability, or a specialisation in GIS and Remote Sensing, Consultancy, or Population and Development.
+Irrespective of specialisation, the aim of the MSc Sustainability is to provide you with:

-- 1.1 Critical appreciation of the key theoretical perspectives within Sustainability and their application in the analysis of specific issues concerning environmental change, global citizenship, environmental stewardship, social justice, ethics and wellbeing; - 1.2 Knowledge and understanding of contemporary debates within Sustainability concerning the role of different types of data, integration across disciplines, emerging technologies, scenario development, and knowledge co-production with stakeholders - 1.3 Knowledge of debates on these issues in both developed and developing countries The ability to evaluate policies and initiatives concerning global citizenship, environmental stewardship, social justice and ethics. - 1.4 Knowledge of qualitative and/ or quantitative research methods and the ability to apply them appropriately to investigate key research questions. - 1.5 Preparation for a career in the field of Sustainability and applied environmental sciences - 1.6 The ability to design and conduct independent research within Sustainability using appropriate research methods.
+- 1.1 Critical appreciation of the key theoretical perspectives within Sustainability and their application in the analysis of specific issues concerning environmental change, global citizenship, environmental stewardship, social justice, ethics and wellbeing; - 1.2 Knowledge and understanding of contemporary debates within Sustainability concerning the role of different types of data, integration across disciplines, emerging technologies, scenario development, and knowledge co-production with stakeholders - 1.3 Knowledge of debates on these issues in both developed and developing countries - 1.4 The ability to evaluate policies and initiatives concerning global citizenship, environmental stewardship, social justice and ethics. - 1.5 Knowledge of qualitative and quantitative research methods and the ability to apply them appropriately to investigate key research questions. - 1.6 Preparation for a career in the field of Sustainability and applied environmental sciences - 1.7 The ability to design and conduct independent research within Sustainability using appropriate research methods.
 Please note that this programme aim (1.6) is not fully developed in the PG Diploma Sustainability, or the PG Certificate Sustainability.